I’ll call it August 2001, but it began long before then.

-Around dawn on 24 August 2001, a small wooden fishing boat, the Palapa 1, become stranded in Australian waters off Christmas Island.
+Around dawn on 24 August 2001, a small wooden fishing boat, the Palapa 1, became stranded in Australian waters off Christmas Island.
 The boat was carrying 438 people – mostly Afghan asylum seekers.
 369 men, 26 women, and 43 children were on board.

 There are many ways to lose your innocence and many actions that can bring a sense of shame.
 Some are instantly recognisable; others unravel over time.